zaufi/zencxx/README.md

 I started this project as attempt to collect in one single place all my code which is being highly reusable was copy-n-pasted many times from project to project.
-The second goal is to make it easy reusable in any of my future projects as an external dependency w/o necessity to copy-n-paste and/or fixing code style and other bullshit...
+The second goal is to make it easy to reuse in any of my future projects as an external dependency w/o necessity to copy-n-paste and/or fixing code style and other bullshit...